.XPS File Extension

-XPS was designed as a replacement for the Enhanced Metafile (.EMF) format.
-It is similar to a .PDF file, but is based on XML instead of the PostScript language.
-XPS files can be created in Windows by selecting the "Microsoft XPS Document Writer" as the printer when printing a document.
+The XPS format was designed as a replacement for the Enhanced Metafile (.EMF) format.
+It is similar to the PDF format, but is based on XML instead of PostScript.